The equivariant Minkowski problem in Minkowski space: Introduction

 A \emph{$\tau$-convex set} is a proper convex set (globally) invariant under the action of $\Gamma_{\tau}$.
-Here we also require the $\tau$-convex sets to be future: they are intersections of half-spaces bounded by space-like planes, and we suppose that the half-spaces are the future sides of the hyperplanes.
+Here we also require the $\tau$-convex sets to be future: \old{they are intersections of half-spaces bounded by space-like planes, and we suppose that the half-spaces are the future sides of the hyperplanes} they are disjoint from the past of their support planes.
 When $\tau=0$, the term Fuchsian is sometimes used.

 \begin{theorem} Let $\mu$ be a $\Gamma$-invariant Radon measure on $\H^d$.
 Then for any cocycle $\tau$ there exists a unique $\tau$-convex set with area measure $\mu$. \end{theorem}